NASA's Updates on the Golden House Satellite, Sentinel-6 Michael Freilich

 In a one-hour media briefing held on Friday, NASA revealed the latest details about its "golden house" sea level-monitoring satellite, Sentinel-6 Michael Freilich.
 The satellite has been referred to as the "golden house" due to its strange shape that resembles a golden home.

-The satellite was discussed with much excitement not only because it is a highly successful U.S.-European partnership but also because it was named after famed Dr. Michael Freilich, the former director of NASA's Earth Science Division and a dedicated advocate for advancing satellite measurements of the ocean.
+The satellite was discussed with much excitement not only because it is a highly successful U.S.-European partnership but also because it was named after famed Dr. Michael Freilich, the former director of NASA's Earth Science Division and a dedicated advocate for advancing satellite measurements of the oceans.

 "We live on a blue marble and it's blue because of the 70% that is covered by oceans (...)
 What we tend to forget is that nearly 80% of the world's population lives near oceans and 90% of all commerce internationally comes from the seas.
 So the oceans are part of every one of our lives and this focus on them is very appropriate.
 It's the last great frontier," said Thomas Zurbuchan, Associate Administrator, Science Mission Directorate, NASA.